-Chalmers calls a hypothesis neutral if and only if, unlike Top, it has the same intension in every scenario.
+Chalmers calls a hypothesis is neutral if and only if, unlike Top, it has the same intension in every scenario.

 We can now see why the restriction to neutral hypotheses, understood in this way, avoids the problems raised by Topper Comes Up and similar cases.
 Ur priors can't distinguish between a priori equivalent hypotheses, like 'Topper comes up' and 'Whichever side comes up, comes up'.
-PP1 is bound to fail insofar as such hypotheses are not necessarily equivalent, so that the chances can distinguish them.
-This problem cannot arise for the class of neutral hypotheses, however: one can show that two neutral hypotheses that are a priori equivalent are also a priori necessarily equivalent (they have the same intension in each and every scenario), and therefore a priori have the same chance.8
+PP1 is bound to fail insofar as such hypotheses are not necessarily equivalent, so that they can have different chances.
+This problem cannot arise for the class of neutral hypotheses, however: it is easy to see that two neutral hypotheses that are a priori equivalent are also a priori necessarily equivalent (they have the same intension in each and every scenario), and therefore a priori have the same chance.